riscv-europe/summit-website/site.src/pages/posters.md

-The following posters have been accepted for publication, i.e. display during the RISC-V Summit Europe.
+This page lists posters accepted for publication.

-Some notes:
+First of all, a few remarks for the poster presenters:

  - Preparation before the conference:
    - Posters shall be printed in A0 format, in portrait mode.